Louis-Auguste-Victor, Count de Ghaisnes de Bourmont: Bourbon Restoration and the Hundred days

 According to historian David Hamilton-Williams, the Comte d'Artois asked Bourmont to remain a royalist agent, so he requested to continue in command.
-The new Minister of War, Marshal Louis-Nicolas Davout refused to employ Bourmont, writing to Napoleon, "I cannot sit idly and watch this officer wear the uniform of this country; his treasonous statements concerning the Emperor are well known to all; the brigade and regimental commanders of the 14th Infantry Division despise him.
+The new Minister of War, Marshal Davout refused to employ Bourmont, writing to Napoleon, "I cannot sit idly and watch this officer wear the uniform of this country; his treasonous statements concerning the Emperor are well known to all; the brigade and regimental commanders of the 14th Infantry Division despise him.
 Who would trust such a man?"
-Nevertheless, Étienne Maurice Gérard, leader of the IV Corps vouched for him so he retained his position.
+Nevertheless, General Gérard, leader of the IV Corps vouched for him so he retained his position.

-On the morning of 15 June, as the French Army of the North advanced into Belgium, the 14th Division led the IV Corps column of march.
+On the morning of the 15th of June, as the French Army of the North advanced into Belgium, the 14th Division led the IV Corps column of march.
 Near Florennes, Bourmont halted his division.
 On the pretence of scouting ahead, he and his staff, rode ahead with a squadron of lancers.
 After gaining a suitable distance from French lines, he sent the lancers back with a letter for Gérard.
 In the missive, he explained that he was deserting but promised, "They will not get any information from me which will injure the French army, composed of men I love."
 He and his staff put the white Bourbon cockade on their hats and galloped for the nearest Prussian position.
 He immediately handed over Napoleon's operational plans to the Prussians.
-Gebhard von Blucher's chief of staff August von Gneisenau was pleased to receive this windfall.
+Blucher's chief of staff Gneisenau was pleased to receive this windfall.
 However, Blucher had no use for turncoats and called Bourmont a traitor to his face.
 When Gneisenau noted that Bourmont was wearing the white cockade, making them allies, Blucher screamed, "Cockade be damned!
 A dirty dog is always a dirty dog!"

 With Napoleon's orders in their hands, the Prussians were able to take the appropriate countermeasures to gather their army.
 Bourmont's defection enraged the French rank and file.
 Though their loyalty to Napoleon was absolute, they began to suspect treachery in their generals. Étienne Hulot, who became the acting division commander, was compelled to give a speech that pledged loyalty to Napoleon and the tricolor.